 - Crossed White Leghorn with Black Austrolorp

-- The resulting F1 chickens were mated with each other resulting to some few stripped feathered offsprings.
+- The resulting F1 chickens were mated with each other resulting in some few stripped feathered offsprings.

 - The stripped feathered offspring hens of the F2 and F3 were mated together Barred Plymouth Rock.